OliverCi/freeplane2md/test/expected-freeplaneUserGuide-introduction.md

         </p>
       </li>
       <li>
-        It is possible to keep a node from folding by setting <i>Edit &gt; Node Group &gt; Always unfolded node (set/unset)</i>.
+        It is possible to keep a node from folding by settingÂ <i>Edit &gt; Node Group &gt; Always unfolded node (set/unset)</i>.
 This can be useful in cloud groups.
       </li>
       <li>
         If a node being folded has a connector to one of its hidden children. a line (and possibly a label) is visible which can be right-clicked to open the context menu and jump to the connected node..